 High-Profile Uber Rape Cases

 After waking up, the female passenger called 911 and, while sobbing, told the emergency dispatcher,, “I don’t know how I woke up here.
 I don’t know.”
-Unfortunately, this driver was only one of the 103 Uber drivers that have been accused of sexually assaulting a rider.
+Unfortunately, this driver was only one of the 103 Uber drivers who have been accused of sexually assaulting a rider.

-Numerous victims of Uber drivers assaulting women have been accounted for over the years and the number is still increasing.
-Victims are not staying quiet though.
+Another woman was raped in the back of an Uber.
+When she regained consciousness from her alcohol consumption, he was lying on top of her.
+Over the years, numerous victims have reported assaults by Uber drivers against women, and the number continues to rise.
+Victims are not staying quiet, though.
 A woman assaulted in Miami told CNN “How many people is it going to take to get assaulted before something is done?”

 Flanov then said to the three women, “OK, now you’re going to tell me the real story or we’re all going to die.”